pieaerts/pieaerts/_masterclasses/because-people-matter--the-masterclass--august-8-2020.md

 ### Where?

 Rebel HQ, Koningin Wilhelminaplein 4, Amsterdam.
-This brand-new venue allows us to meet in the new Corona standard of keeping 1,5m distance.
+This brand-new venue allows us to meet while keeping a safe 1,5m distance.
 The program for the day is as following:

-12\.30 - 13.00 Walk-in
+11\.00 - 11.30 Walk-in

-13\.00 - 14.00 What is a story?
+11\.30 - 12.30 What is a story?
 Building a story from scratch to publication

-14\.00 - 15.00 Technical aspects & gear (digital & film)
+12\.30 - 13.30 Technical aspects & gear (digital & film)

+13:30 - 14:00 Finding your own voice as an artist

+14:00 - 14:30 Vegetarian Lunch

+14:30 - 15:00 Social Media & building your personal brand as a photographer&nbsp;

 15:00 - 16:00 Post production

-16:00 - 16:30 Finding your own voice as an artist

-16:30 - 17:00 Social Media & building your personal brand as a photographer&nbsp;

-17:00 - 17:30 Vegetarian dinner&nbsp;

-17:30 - 21:30 Shooting on the streets of Amsterdam
+16:00 - 19:00 Shooting on the streets of Amsterdam

-21:30 - 23.00 Evaluation of images & drinks&nbsp;
+19:00 - 21.00 Evaluation of images & drinks&nbsp;

 ### Who?